octelium/cordium/README.md

 # Dynamic SOCKS5 proxy
 cordium ssh abc -D 1080 -N

-# Connect to the Octelium Cluster for native SSH
+# Connect to the Octelium Cluster to be able to use native SSH utils (e.g. OpenSSH, scp, rsync, etc.)
 octelium connect -d

 # Generate an SSH config block for use with VS Code, JetBrains, Zed, rsync